All Ages (12+)

-The SBIRT measure, or Screening, Brief Intervention, and Referral to Treatment, measures the percentage of adult members (ages 18 and older) who had appropriate screening and intervention for alcohol or other substance abuse.
+The SBIRT measure, or Screening, Brief Intervention, and Referral to Treatment, measures the percentage of members (ages 12 and older) who had appropriate screening and intervention for alcohol or other substance abuse.

 Quality improvement focus areas

 By offering a simple but effective screening for alcohol or drug abuse during an office visit, providers can help patients get the care and information they need to stay healthy.
-If risky drinking or drug use is detected, a brief intervention, and in some cases referral, helps the patient recover more quickly and avoid serious health problems.
+If risky drinking or drug use is detected, a brief intervention, and in some cases referral to additional treatment, helps the patient recover more quickly and avoid serious health problems.

 age 12-17 were added to the SBIRT measure in 2015.
 Results are stratified by age groups for reporting